bobcat1993/mvp_twilio/twilio_flows/README.md

 You will need to lauch the app *publicly* so that Twilio can see it.
 Then make sure that the "server_path" in the flow variables is set to that path.

+## Subflows

+### Welcome_Flow-v0.2

+### Burnout-Survey-v0

+### Reflect-Flow-v0.2

+### Sphere-of-Influence-Flow-v0.1

+### Journaling-Flow-v0.6

+The interactive journaling feature.
+Users can either journal by topic or free style.
+If the user chooses to journal by topic, Bobby will help them choose a topic.
+Bobby helps the user explore their thoughts and feelings by asking thoughtful follow up questions.

+### Custom-Reminders_Flow-v0.1